ayanahm/simple-csv-transformer/README.md

 Moreover, the extensions on the Xsd, and then generating java classes, the only remaining is to extend couple of places in the library, so allowing a fast paced adaption to new use cases.

+Also imagining, there can be a case, where a non technician could create such mappers over a helpful GUI.
+In such case, XML is also friendly to construct automatically.

 ### How to build?<a name="how-to-build"></a>
 At least JDK-8 needs to be present in the machine to build the code.
 Using mvn clean install should produce a jar which can be referenced in other projects.